The Buckboard Days Parade and Festival Committee

 Corresponding Secretary – Brittnie Gildea

-Brittnie Van De Car is a resident of Chino and has been working at Rowland Water District for over seven years.
+Brittnie Gildea is a resident of Chino and has been working at Rowland Water District since 2012.
 She has a passion for water and knew she wanted to work in the “water industry” since she was in college.
 She graduated from the University of La Verne with her Bachelor’s Degree in Communications.
-Prior to working at Rowland Water District she interned at Cucamonga Valley Water District where she learned all the more about of the water industry.
-Brittnie oversees all the Community Outreach and Education for the District.
+Brittnie oversees all the Community Outreach and Education for Rowland Water District and loves the time she gets to spend with the students and teachers at the schools.
 She has been a part of the parade committee for several years and serves as the Corresponding Secretary.
-In her spare time, she enjoys hiking, riding her dirt bike, enjoying nature, going to the beach, travelling the world and dancing.
+In her spare time, she enjoys hiking, riding her dirt bike, enjoying nature, going to the beach, travelling the world, and dancing.
 Brittnie is excited to bring the parade to the community and see all the residents come out and enjoy an awesome show full of excitement.